jaredbotte/asic-prototyping-labs/documents/custom-game-controller.md

-# ASIC FPGA Prototyping - Custom Game Controller using Counters, State Machines, and Counters
+# ASIC FPGA Prototyping - Custom Game Controller

 ## Overview
-In this lab, we will put together the building blocks we have learned to create our very own game controller similar to those of the NES/SNES.
+In this lab, we will put together some of the building blocks we have learned to create our very own game controller!
+We will use the same principles that the NES, SNES, and Virtual Boy used to communicate with their controllers.

 ## Required materials
 For this lab the following materials will be needed: